traffic circle with plants in the middle

 Traffic circles are smaller than roundabouts and are usually installed in residential neighbourhoods at low-traffic intersections.

-Benefits of Traffic Circles
+Benefits of traffic circles

 • Drivers must slow down to enter.
 This helps reduce the frequency and severity of crashes that may occur and can reduce the number of drivers exceeding the speed limit.